MicrosoftDocs/learn/learn-pr/azure/aspnet-logging/includes/4-exercise-aspnet-log.md

     }
     ```

 1. Examine the **Page_Load** method.
 This method contains the logic that runs when a page is loaded in the app.
-The method includes statements that write log data by using the **_log** variable as the operation occurs:
+The method includes statements that write log data by using the **_log** variable as the operation occurs.

     ```csharp
     protected void Page_Load(object sender, EventArgs e)